photo by Kirk Murphy

 After years of knowing each other as theater colleagues, Linda and Eric discovered by chance that they grew up only a few miles apart at around the same time in Flushing, NY.
 Though their life paths took them in different directions and to different parts of the globe, they once again find themselves in a similar place– in the process of handing their theater companies to a younger generation of leaders and facing the Brink of leadership succession.
 Flushing is a journey that the audience takes with Linda and Eric from present to past to present and engages with issues of race, legacy, and identity.
 Together, we look into the abyss, sometimes from the edge of a South American volcano, sometimes from the window of a speeding subway train, sometimes through our parent’s nightmares to connect with where we come from and how we got here.

-The project is being developed over a series of workshop residencies and will premiere in the Fall of 2022.
+Flushing is being developed over a series of workshop residencies and will premiere at the International Puppets in the Green Mountains festival in September 2022.
+Produced by Sandglass Theater in collaboration with Parris-Bailey Arts.

 Eric Bass, Co-Director